-This is a performance based course comprised of two components designed: (1) to introduce students to basic computer skills, Microsoft Word, Excel, and PowerPoint, Internet, and LRC resources; (2) to increase student success in college by developing self-esteem, personal responsibility, self-motivation, resource management, study skills, and academic and career planning.
+This is a performance based course comprised of two components designed: (1) to introduce students to basic computer skills, Microsoft Word, Excel, and PowerPoint, Internet, and LRC resources; (2) to increase student success in college by developing self-esteem, personal responsibility, self-motivation, resource man agement, study skills, and academic and career planning.

-PSYC 1110 Principles of Psychology 3 credits

-This course is an overview of psychology as a science.
+PSYC 1110 Principles of Psychology 3 credits This course is an overview of psychology as a science.
 The course considers different conceptualizations of psychology, neuro-physiological bases of behavior, perception, sensation, sleep and consciousness, human assessment, personality, psychological conflict, motivation and emotion, abnormal behavior, psychotherapy, social psychology, learning and memory.

-PSYC 1111 Life Span Human Development

-Prerequisite: PSYC 1110
+Life Span Human PSYC 1111 3 credits Development Prerequisite: PSYC 1110